Business process management: Suites

 A market has developed for enterprise software leveraging the business process management concepts to organize and automate processes.
-The recent convergence of this software from distinct pieces such as business rules engine, business process modelling, business activity monitoring and Human Workflow has given birth to integrated Business Process Management Suites.
+The recent convergence of this software from distinct pieces such as business rules engine, business process modelling, business activity monitoring and Human Workflow has given birth to integrated business process management suites.

-Forrester Research, Inc recognize the BPM suite space through three different lenses:
+Forrester Research recognize the BPM suite space through three different lenses: